-• During the 24 V external power supply operation, the 24 V external power supply operation (EV) signal is output.
-To use the EV signal, set "68" (positive logic) or "168" (negative logic) in any of Pr.190 to Pr.196 (output terminal function selection) to assign the function to the output terminal.
+• During the 24 V external power supply operation, the 24 V external power supply operation signal (EV) is output.
+To use the EV signal, set "68 (positive logic) or 168 (negative logic)" in one of Pr.190 to Pr.196 (output terminal function selection) to assign function to an output terminal.